lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 qpdfview also includes some very useful docks.
 To view the outline dock, in the menu select View -> Docks -> O utline (make sure the button is checked) or press F6 on the keyboard.
 It should appear on the left hand side of the pdf with collapsable sections.
 This is useful in navigating large pdfs.

+To search through your pdf file you can press control + f or from the menu edit -> search.
+You will get taken to the results and will appear highligheted in yellow to see through the results you can press the down arrow to see results farther in the document and press the up arrow to see results towards the start of the document.

 Screenshot
 ----------